DIY Project - Easy Video Lights

 thingiverse

-https://youtu.be/lK5IPOOTfZY Watch the video to see how this goes together.
-You'll need some basic shop tools to make the aluminum and steel parts plus some hardware to hold everything together.
-This cost me about $8 out of pocket as most of the parts were salvaged from waste or leftover from past projects.
-The lamps were only $1 each at my local clearance store which influenced this project greatly.
-The adapter bracket (Pole_Mount5.stl) is only needed for the pole mount tripod, if you use a regular camera tripod you only need the pivot mount.
-The lamps are 20 watt 6000k which work well with my equipment, you may prefer other lamps.
-Make sure you order the lights that are right for you.
-I recommend printing out one end cap to make sure it fits your lamps, they all seem to be different.
-Notice in the video that I've kept track of the common and hot leads as indicated on the label by marking the hot lead with a black Sharpie marker.
-WARNING: Since lighting is often placed over peoples heads it is recommended to always have safety in mind.
-Make sure if a part could break there is something as a backup, I tried to use steel brackets and bolts to backup the 3D printed parts.
-Use of safety wire/chain is always recommended.
-DISCLAIMER: What I've made here may not conform to your local electrical standards, I won't be responsible for anything you may make, you're on your own.
-This project requires skills in preventing electrical injury, I am not an expert and I didn't consult you to make this.
-Always ask an expert.
+Watch the video at https://youtu.be/lK5IPOOTfZY to see how it all comes together.
+You'll need some basic shop tools to make the aluminum and steel parts and gather hardware to hold everything in place.
+This project cost me around $8 out of pocket, as most of the parts were salvaged from waste or leftover from previous projects.
+The lamps themselves were only $1 each at my local clearance store, which heavily influenced this project.
+The adapter bracket (Pole_Mount5.stl) is specifically designed for the pole mount tripod; if you're using a regular camera tripod, you'll only need the pivot mount.
+I used 20-watt 6000k lamps that work well with my equipment, but you may prefer different lamps.
+Make sure to order lights that are suitable for your specific needs.
+It's recommended to print out one end cap to ensure it fits your lamps, as they all seem to be slightly different.
+In the video, I've kept track of the common and hot leads by marking the hot lead with a black Sharpie marker, just like indicated on the label.
+A safety warning: since lighting is often placed overhead, it's essential to always prioritize safety.
+If a part could break, make sure there's a backup in place; I used steel brackets and bolts to reinforce the 3D printed parts.
+Using safety wire or chain is highly recommended.
+Disclaimer: what I've created here may not meet your local electrical standards, so please exercise caution.
+This project requires expertise in preventing electrical injury; I'm not an expert, and it's crucial to consult with one before attempting this.

 With this file you will be able to print DIY Project - Easy Video Lights with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on DIY Project - Easy Video Lights.